rlopezherrero/GFTMasterBigDataUPV/exercise2_data_processing/README.md

-# Exercise 1: Data Ingestion
+# Exercise 2: Data Processing

 In this exercise you will connect Nifi ingestion with Flink data processing